o3de/o3de.org/content/docs/user-guide/editor/console-cvars-commands.md

 ### Registering new console variables

-For an integer or float based console variable, it is recommended to use the `IConsole::Register()` function to expose a C\+\+ variable as a console variable.
+For an integer or float based console variable, it is recommended to use the `IConsole::Register()` function to expose a C++ variable as a console variable.

 To declare a new string console variable, use the `IConsole::RegisterString()` function.

-### Accessing console variables from C\+\+
+### Accessing console variables from C++

 Console variables are exposed using the `ICVar` interface.
 To retrieve this interface, use the `IConsole::GetCVar()` function.

-The most efficient way to read the console variable value is to access directly the C\+\+ variable bound to the console variable proxy.
+The most efficient way to read the console variable value is to access directly the C++ variable bound to the console variable proxy.

 ## Adding New Console Commands

 The console can easily be extended with new console commands.
-A new console command can be implemented in C\+\+ as a static function which follows the `ConsoleCommandFunc` type.
+A new console command can be implemented in C++ as a static function which follows the `ConsoleCommandFunc` type.
 Arguments for this console command are passed using the `IConsoleCmdArgs` interface.

 The following code shows the skeleton implementation of a console command: